 Location: The Kaokao Chocolate Factory is located on Calle 1 Bis and Av.
 80 Bis (you might need a Cozumel taxi driver to help you on this one).

-The Mayan Cacao Company
+The Mayan Cacao Company at the Cozumel Coast

 The Mayan Cacao Company is another fun place to immerse yourself and your family in the origins of cacao and chocolate, especially as it relates to the incredible Mayan civilization in the region.